mgoodric/mattgoodrich.com/_posts/2009-06-20-flicker-net-api.md

   - asp.net
 ---

 There is a great project on CodePlex called Flickr.Net.
 It gives a great API that interfaces with Flickr and is accessible from C#.NET.
-You can find their page at <a href="http://www.codeplex.com/FlickrNet">http://www.codeplex.com/FlickrNet</a>.
+You can find their page at [http://www.codeplex.com/FlickrNet](http://www.codeplex.com/FlickrNet).

 First thing is you will need to download the latest release, which at the time of writing this is 2.2.0.